 - Include items that do not distract from our engagement with and immersion in the natural world

-- Promote discretionary use which must support the greater mission of the program
+- Must support the greater mission of the program

 - Encourage students to critically reflect on the impacts of technology on their lives and on society and the environment